SamanthaOPaul/SamanthaOPaul.GitHub.io/index.md

 #### [Massachusetts Education Analysis](https://www.linkedin.com/pulse/massachusetts-education-analysis-samantha-paul/)
 <img src="images/Your paragraph text (1).png?raw=true"/>
 In this project, I explore the state of Massachsett's educational data.
-It talks about where the state needs to focus to grow college attendence, what class room size to maintain, schools that are falling behind and reccomendations on what to do.
+It talks about where the state needs to focus to grow college attendance, what class room size to maintain, schools that are falling behind and reccomendations on what to do.

 ---
 #### [Door Dash Market Analysis Using Excel](https://www.linkedin.com/pulse/door-dash-market-analysis-using-excel-samantha-paul/)
 <img src="images/Blue and Red Modern Food Delivery Instagram Post (2).png?raw=true"/>
 For this step by step analysis, I go over Door Dash data to create a better marketing campaign.
-Things like what age groups are spending the most on the app, what the average being spent are and reccomendations to do next to increase users and spending.
+Things like what age groups are spending the most on the app, what the average being spent are and recommendations to do next to increase users and spending.

 ---
 #### [Space Missions Dataset Using Excel](https://www.linkedin.com/pulse/space-missions-dataset-using-excel-samantha-paul/?trackingId=VWpC1xFYS%2FOKLeiBCtu8fQ%3D%3D/)